Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: System Architecture

 \subsection{Explainability Component}

 Effective communication is essential for achieving explainability in autonomous robots.
-Our approach is focused on improving this feature through the use of Natural Language Processing (NLP) technology, enabling non-expert users to interact with agents in a meaningful way.
+Our approach focuses on improving this feature through the use of NLP technology, enabling non-expert users to interact with agents in a meaningful way.

-Our solution involves use of RAG to retrieve data from outside the language model (non-parametric) and augment the prompts by adding the information recorded from our accountability component in context.
-Before this integration, the information undergoes processing by a dedicated module responsible for acquiring and processing the raw data generated by the autonomous agent, serving as contextual input in the question-answering system.
+Our solution involves the use of RAG to retrieve data from outside the language model (non-parametric) and augment the prompts by adding the information recorded from our accountability component in context.
+Before this integration, the information is processed by a dedicated module responsible for acquiring and processing the raw data generated by the autonomous agent, which serves as contextual input in the question-answering system.

-Given the volume of messages, their varied nature, their length, the presence of non-meaningful records generated by the autonomous agent, and the need of establishing specific relationships between messages to enhance the context of the engine, this component extracts relevant information.
-Its aim is to improve the effectiveness of the explanations provided to non-expert users.
+Given the volume of messages, their varied nature, their length, the presence of non-meaningful records generated by the autonomous agent, and the need to establish specific relationships between messages to enhance the context of the engine, the log curation component extracts the relevant information.
+This functionality enhances the effectiveness of the explanations provided to non-expert users.
+A more comprehensive description of this component is provided in Section \ref{sec:implementation}.

-After processing the raw data stored by our accountability component, the ingestion process performs the chunking task to break down extensive text segments into more manageable units.
-To ensure comparability during relevancy searches at inference time, both this data and the user query are converted into numerical representations through embedding language models.
-Next, based on the embedding of the user query, its relevant text is identified in the document collection by a similarity search in the embedding space.
-The user-provided prompt is then extended with relevant information obtained in the search and added to the context.
+After processing the raw data stored by our accountability component, the ingestion process performs a chunking task to break down extensive text segments into more manageable units.
+To ensure comparability during relevancy searches at inference time, both the data and user query are converted into numerical representations by embedding language models.
+Next, based on the embedding of the user query, the relevant text is identified in the document collection using a similarity search in the embedding space.
+The user-provided prompt is then extended with the relevant information obtained in the search and added to the context.
 This enhanced prompt is sent to the LLM.
-As the context contains pertinent external data along with the original prompt, the model output is relevant and accurate.
+Because the context contains pertinent external data along with the original prompt, the model output is relevant and accurate.

-The addition of new accountable data to our explainability component requires asynchronous updates of the accountable data and its embedding representation.
-These updates ensure that the model remains sensitive to changes, addressing limitations introduced by offline training.
+The addition of new accountable data to our explainability component requires asynchronous updates of accountable data and its embedding representation.
+These updates ensure that the model is sensitive to changes, thereby addressing the limitations introduced by offline training.